 Conclusion – Christmas on a budget

-It’s a mistake to think that spending less because you’re on a budget means that Christmas will be less enjoyable for children.
+It’s a mistake to think that spending less because you’re on a smaller budget this year, it means that Christmas will be less enjoyable for children.
 Half of the fun is opening presents and spending quality time with the family.
 According to 2017 research, parents spend an average of £121 per child up to the age of 11 although some studies put the price tag as high as £300-£400.
 You don’t need to spend this kind of money on your children especially if it means going into debt to pay for it.